unxversal/cxmpute-core/markdown/markets.md

         *   **MARKET Order:** Collateralizing market orders before execution is complex.
             *   *Simple Approach (Less Safe):* No specific pre-locking; order matches against available `USDC` balance at the moment of trade.
 This is risky if the balance changes.
             *   *Safer Approach:* Lock USDC based on a "worst-case" price (e.g., current best ask + slippage buffer) or require sufficient free USDC that can be immediately debited.
-            *   *Your API (`/api/v1/trade/route.ts`) for SPOT Market Buy doesn't explicitly show pre-locking of USDC.
+            *   *(`/api/v1/trade/route.ts`) for SPOT Market Buy doesn't explicitly show pre-locking of USDC.
 It seems to rely on the match engine to check available balance at the time of fill.*
     *   **`BalancesTable` Update (Conceptual for LIMIT Order):**
         *   `USDC.balance -= (locked_amount)`
         *   `USDC.pending += (locked_amount)`
-        *(Note: Your `/api/v1/trade/route.ts` for a BUY LIMIT order directly debits `USDC.balance` without moving to `pending`.
+        *`/api/v1/trade/route.ts` for a BUY LIMIT order directly debits `USDC.balance` without moving to `pending`.
 This means the `balance` directly reflects what's available after accounting for the open limit buy order's cost.
-If the order is cancelled, this USDC needs to be credited back to `balance`.)*
+If the order is cancelled, this USDC needs to be credited back to `balance`.*

 *   **B. Placing a SELL Order (e.g., Sell sBTC for USDC):**
     *   **What's Locked:** The base `sASSET` (e.g., `sBTC`)